Alex Quinn: British GT Championship

-In 2018 Quinn competed in six races of the British GT Championship in the GT4 class.
+In 2018, Quinn competed in six races of the British GT Championship in the GT4 class.
 Driving for Steller Performance, Quinn scored no points.

 Formula Renault Eurocup

 At the start of 2019, Quinn wasn't able to find a place in a championship.
-However, midway through the season he was given the opportunity to make his debut in the Formula Renault Eurocup for his former F4 team Arden Motorsport.
+However, midway through the season, he was given the opportunity to make his debut in the Formula Renault Eurocup for his former F4 team Arden Motorsport.
 He drove in three weekends, managing to score a podium at the Nürburgring and at Catalunya respectively.
 Quinn finished 13th in the final standings.

 In 2020, Quinn substituted for Jackson Walls, who was unable to travel to Europe due to COVID-19 travel restrictions.
 Quinn got pole position for the first race of the season, scored a total of five podiums throughout the season and won the second race at Spa, helping him to fourth in the drivers' championship.
 He also won the rookie title.

 Formula Regional European

 Quinn racing at the Red Bull Ring in 2021.

-For the 2021 campaign, the Briton remained with Arden, competing in the Formula Regional European Championship.
-Thanks to second places in Imola and Barcelona respectively, Quinn ended up ninth in the drivers' standings.
+For the 2021 campaign, Quinn remained with Arden, competing in the Formula Regional European Championship.
+As a result of achieving second places in Imola and Barcelona respectively, Quinn ended up ninth in the drivers' standings.